yeejinang/42_pushswap/README.md

 In this project, we are required to sort numbers input by user.
 Only two stacks (first in last out) and operations (push, swap, rotate, reverse rotate) are allowed.
 Our goal is to sort the numbers by minimal moves.

 ## Algorithms
-1. The input numbers were stored in a circular doubly linked list
+1. The input numbers were stored in a circular doubly linked list <br />
     i. why linked list?
 Because it is more flexible in size. ii.
 Why circular?
 Because in rotate operation, the tail became the first element, no traverse needed for circular linked list. iii.
 Why doubly?
 Because in reverse rotate, the first element became the tail, no traverse needed if prev pointer was stored